Chipotle Mexican Grill: Menu

 In July 2020, Chipotle began test marketing a cauliflower rice option at 55 locations in Colorado and Wisconsin.

 In August 2021, Chipotle began testing a company-made vegan chorizo made with pea protein.
-The vegan chorizo (now called plant-based chorizo) was subsequently released nation-wide as a limited-time only item on January 3, 2022 before being removed on March 4, 2022.
+The vegan chorizo (now called plant-based chorizo) was subsequently released nation-wide as a limited-time only item on January 3, 2022, before being removed on March 4, 2022.

 Chipotle accepts fax orders, and in 2005 the company added the ability to order online from their website.
 For both online and fax orders, customers proceed to the front of the line to pay for pre-ordered food.
 In 2009, Chipotle released an app for the iPhone that allows users to find nearby Chipotle locations, place an order, and prepay with a credit card.
 In 2013, Chipotle released an Android app that allows users to locate nearby Chipotle locations, place an order, prepay with a credit or gift card, and access favorites and recent orders.

-In late 2021, the company added a non-food item to the menu - cilantro soap.
+In late 2021, the company added a non-food item to the menu—cilantro soap.
 According to published reports, the soap sold out the day after its release.
 The soap was produced after an August 2021 Instagram post of what was thought to be a mock photo of the product.
 It was an effort to engage fans and haters of the herb that, "plays into a larger trend of turning digital moments into real life experiences," according to Chris Brandt, Chipotle's Chief Marketing Officer.

 Nutrition

 In 2003, a Center for Science in the Public Interest report stated that Chipotle's burritos contain over 1,000 calories, which is nearly equivalent to two meals' worth of food.
 MSNBC Health.com placed the burritos on their list of the "20 Worst Foods in America" because of their high caloric content and high sodium.
 When a burrito with carnitas, rice, vegetables, cheese, guacamole, and salsa was compared with a typical Big Mac, the burrito had more fat, cholesterol, carbohydrates, and sodium than the Big Mac, but it also had more protein and fiber.
-The restaurant has also received praise – Health.com included the restaurant in its list of the "Healthiest Fast Food Restaurants".
+The restaurant has also received praise—Health.com included the restaurant in its list of the "Healthiest Fast Food Restaurants".

 Chipotle's vegetarian options include rice, black beans, fajita vegetables (onions and bell peppers), salsa, guacamole, queso and cheese.
-All items other than the meats, cheese, sour cream, and honey vinaigrette dressing are vegan.
+All items other than the meats, cheese, sour cream, queso and honey vinaigrette dressing are vegan.
 As of late 2013, Chipotle developed a new cooking strategy for the pinto beans, eliminating the bacon and making them vegetarian and vegan-friendly.
 The cheese is processed with vegetable-based rennet in order to be suitable for vegetarians.
 In April 2010, Chipotle began testing a vegan "Garden Blend" option, which is a plant-based meat alternative marinated in chipotle adobo, at six locations in the U.S. The flour tortillas used for the burritos and soft tacos are the only items that contain gluten.